 We are happy to announce that BSA celebrated our Twentieth Anniversary in 2022.
 By the end of the year, we will have built 31 schools — 30 more than our original goal of helping to build just one!

 In January, 2022, we finished a middle school in the village of Kintieri, Mali.
 The school was funded by a couple from Australia, and coordinated with the Ripple Foundation.
 We managed some successful calls over Zoom to share progress reports.
-Coordinating meetings in Bamako and Sikasso with time zones in Massachusetts and Australia was a bit of a challenge!
+Coordinating meetings in Bamako and Sikasso with time zones in

 In mid-March, our joint project with Mali Rising was completed in the community of Tentoubougou.
 BSA contributed some cash, plus the construction expertise of our partners Abou Coulibaly and Madou Traore; the rest of the funding from Mali Rising came through a family foundation in Utah which has built several other schools for BSA in previous years.
 Most of our schools have been located in rural areas, but the Tentoubougou school is on the busy north-south highway between Bamako and Bougouni.
 Children will no longer have to cross the highway to get to their classes, which had presented a safety issue.